Accounting for import VAT if the UK leaves the EU without a deal

 If you’re a VAT-registered business find out how to account for import VAT on all goods brought into the UK if the UK leaves the EU with no deal.

-If the UK leaves the EU with no deal, from 11pm GMT on 29 March 2019, businesses registered for VAT in the UK will be able to account for import VAT on their VAT return rather than pay when, or soon after, the goods arrive at the UK border.
+If the UK leaves the EU with no deal, from 11pm GMT on 29 March 2019 (may also apply to new exit date on 31 December 2020), businesses registered for VAT in the UK will be able to account for import VAT on their VAT return rather than pay when, or soon after, the goods arrive at the UK border.

 This will apply to goods from both EU and non-EU countries and will help businesses currently moving goods into the UK from other EU member states to reduce any cash flow impacts after the UK leave the EU.